 ORGANISATION OF THE SCHOOL

-EARLY YEARS FOUNDATION STAGE – There is a total pupil admission number of 45 children, who are
+There is a total pupil admission number for 45 children in Years 2-6.

 CARS AND PARKING